I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

 As always, students are invited to choose whether or not they want to share their creative projects, and one option above may work better than another if students are more interested in sharing their work anonymously.

 Conclude the lesson by celebrating the students’ photography.
 Share what you noticed as you looked at the photographs (i.e. maybe students used nature to represent feelings).
-No need to be specific or highlight one student in particular, just praise their creativity and bravery.
+Praise their creativity and bravery, and encourage them to experiment with more photography going forward.

 If you or your students would like to learn more about the ideas in this lesson, additional resources and third party links are included below.